Methods for Measuring Hydration Status

 sweat loss = (weight before - weight after) + fluid intake - toilet losses

 When measuring body mass, it is usually to measure semi-nude, and to towel off any sweat on the skin after exercise.
 For more about measuring sweat loss, see the sweat loss testing method.
-You can also analyse the sweat once you have collected it using sweat patches, and look at the site specific sweat rate.
+You can also analyze the sweat once you have collected it using sweat patches, and look at the site specific sweat rate.

 Urinalysis has been shown to be a most valid and reliable method for determining moderate changes in fluid balance.
 The most simple method is to look at the urine color, which uses a color scale to compare to the urine.
 Basically the darker the urine, the more dehydrated you are (more details on how to measure urine color).
 Other, more scientific urine tests, such as urine specific gravity, urine osmolarity, and urine color are only minimally better at determining hydration level (details on measuring specific gravity).